Los Angeles California

-People who enjoyed the entertainment they experienced at the theatre or club, sometimes continue to do so after passing into the spirit world.
+People who enjoyed the entertainment at the theatre or club, sometimes continue to do so after passing into the spirit world.
 The spirits also enjoy the comedians, with the exception of the very loud ones.

-Mobsters sometimes used brutal persuasion and fatal, painful punishment to those who broke their rules or didn’t see things their way.
+Mobsters sometimes used brutal persuasion and fatal, painful punishment on those who broke their rules or didn’t see things their way.
 Mobsters also cleaned house by killing competitors and those employees who knew too much about their operation.

 Victims viciously tortured and killed in the basement and on the floors above are still there.

 The staff and managers of The Comedy Store have had the following experiences.
 Comedians Joey Gayner and Blake Clark both got their start at The Comedy Store, working as doormen and security men.
-Servers, assistants, office personnel have had encounters with the spirit people as well.
+Servers, assistants, and office personnel have had encounters with the spirit people as well.

 The entity of Steve Lubetkin